owise1/ic-js/docs/ic-export.md

-# .ic - IC Protocol
+# .ic - The IC Standard

-The IC protocol is a standardized way to share thots.
+IC is a standardized way to share thots.
 It's meant to be incredibly simple so anyone can contribute and benefit.

 The following is a valid `.ic`
 ```